bebatut-slides/2020/14_07_ismb/slides.md

 Note:
 - Sam
 - PhD student working on the impact of gut microbiota on brain cell aging
-- Background in biology, physiology, no bioinformatics
+- Background in biology, physiology, but not in bioinformatics
-- Need to do RNA-Seq analyses
+- Need to do RNA-Seq analyses for their PhD
-- Could ask a bioinformatician to do the analyses
+- Ask a bioinformatician to do the analyses
 - but Sam's bioinformaticians are always busy and don't have time to explain the different steps
-- Sam would like also to be able to understand what is done and discuss with them
+- But Sam would like also to be able to understand what is done and discuss with them the results
 - Need to learn how to analyze their data
 - But afraid it could be too complicated